-- Users may download and print one copy of any publication from the public portal for the purpose of private - You may not further distribute the material or use it for any profit-making activity or commercial gain You may freely distribute the URL identifying the publication in the public portal?
+· Users may download and print one copy of any publication from the public portal for the purpose of private study or research.

+- You may not further distribute the material or use it for any profit-making activity or commercial gain You may freely distribute the URL identifying the publication in the public portal ?